AnderUstarroz/sol-cerberus-website/docs/docs/get-started/setup.md

       121, 35, 172, 247, 68, 251, 226, 218, 48, 63, 176, 109, 168, 89, 238, 135,
     ])
   );
-  // Or if you prefer using a React component:
-  // const { wallet } = useWallet();

   const provider = new anchor.AnchorProvider(
     connection,
-    wallet,     // Use wallet.adapter when using react's useWallet() anchor.AnchorProvider.defaultOptions()
+    wallet,     // Use wallet.adapter when using React's useWallet() anchor.AnchorProvider.defaultOptions()
   )